-The pond will also require periodic inspection and maintenance.
+The contact water pond will also require periodic inspection and maintenance.
 Inspections shall be undertaken for evidence of erosion and side-slope sloughing or tension cracks forming along the crest of the side-slope berms.
-Regular maintenance will include dredging of sediments to ensure the structure maintains the required capacity.
+Regular maintenance will include dredging of sediments every 3 years to ensure the structure maintains the required capacity.